conoroshea1996/Cook-Book/README.md

 * Like recipes

 ## UI
 For this project I concentrated more on implentmenting features and logic and less so on the frontend which is why there is not much custom css and styling.
-I tried to use as much bootstrap as possible but I still needed to write some of my own css to achive the look I intened.The wireframes below were used to give be a rough idea of how wanted the pages to look but I also adjusted the styling as I was building the project to make it more suitable .
+I tried to use as much bootstrap as possible but I still needed to write some of my own css to achive the look I intened.The wireframes below were used to give be a rough idea of how I wanted the pages to look but I also adjusted the styling as I was building the project to make it more suitable .
+For the edit and add recipe page I styled it as i was going as I was not sure how I wanted it to look

 #### WireFrames